image of a knight is very strong in Western culture.

-He rides to adventure on his trusted warhorse to challenge evil
+He rides to adventure on a trusted warhorse to fearlessly challenge evil

-where he finds it, liberates the oppressed, protect those in need,
+wherever he finds it, liberate the oppressed, protect those in need,

 The knight is more than the stuff

 of legend, myth and romance.
-His very real existence in history,
+Even now, his presence in history,

-the kind of personal fulfillment that comes only through commitment
+the kind that only comes from a strong commitment

 to what is just and good.
-Chivalry reflects the highest aspirations
+Chivalry, as a life ethic, reflects the highest aspirations

-of what it means to be a man.
-We are less for the want of it.
-We
+of what it means to be human.
+We are less for the want of it, despite whatever "good life" we

 all not just for some.
-Any lesser vision, ends upcontributing
+It is knowing that any lesser vision ends upcontributing

 The knight's strength comes from the